Ideas for an Halloween Costume Contest

 Selecting a Winner!

 Sometimes all you have to do is have a People's Choice Contest and let the guests select their favorite costumes by applause or cheering.
 I have also handed out paper ballots for each party goer to fill out their favorite costume and put it in a Ballot Box.
 I have entered many of these types of costume contests myself.
-They are fun and less pressure.
+They are fun too!
+That is what it is all about, the fun!

 Taking Home the Prize